Archives - Exhibition Surrealism in 1947

 Below, extract from La Saga Maeght

-Thus, on July 7, “Surrealism in 1947” opens.
+Thus, “Surrealism in 1947” opens on July 7.

 The exhibition is spread over four distinct spaces.
-The entry stair risers look like the backs of books and make for an ideal surreal bookcase.
-Frederick Kiesler, who designed Peggy Guggenheim's New York gallery, imagined the architecture of the "Hall of Superstitions" which, as described in the important work published for the occasion, " opens the theoretical cycle of tests and the visitor must realize the synthesis of the main existing superstitions and oblige himself to overcome them to continue the visit ”.
-Then comes an interminable winding corridor, built in order to impose on the spectator a long journey in front of the works, it opens onto a billiard table behind which a curtain of rain falls permanently.
+The entrance staircase risers have the appearance of book spines and make an ideal surreal bookcase.
+Frederick Kiesler, who designed Peggy Guggenheim's New York gallery, imagined the architecture of the "Room of Superstitions" which, as described in the important work published for the occasion, " opens the theoretical cycle of tests and the visitor must realize the synthesis of the main existing superstitions and force himself to overcome them in order to continue the visit .”
+Then comes an endless winding corridor, built to impose on the viewer a long journey in front of the works, it opens onto a billiard table behind which a curtain of rain constantly falls.

-André Breton and the foreman Zigotto
+André Breton and foreman Zigotto

 Votive object for Jeanne Sabrenas: A very large plate in the shape of a star, with five branches ending in an eye and containing milk on which fake spiders float...